Note: The following is an excerpt from this week’s

+The comparison charts above show that while growth (both earnings as well as revenues) is tracking notably above historical periods, the proportion of positive EPS surprises is in-line with historical periods and revenue surprises are tracking below the 4-quarter average (but above the 12-quarter average).
 With respect to growth, Amazon’s ( AMZN Quick Quote AMZN - Free Report) blockbuster numbers, particularly on the revenues front, has a big role in the very strong growth picture at this stage.
 Amazon’s Q1 earnings increased +125% on +42.9% higher revenues, with the net dollar increase in the online retailer’s revenues an impressive $15.3 billion.
 The comparison charts below try to look at the sector’s growth picture with and without the Amazon contribution.

 The right-hand chart that compares the sector’s Q1 earnings and revenue growth on an ex-Amazon basis shows that growth still compares favorably with other periods even without the online giant’s considerable contribution.

 Weak Revisions Trend While growth in Q1 has been very strong, analysts have been hesitant to raise their estimates for Q2.
 The fact is that aggregate expectations for the quarter have barely budged since the quarter got underway, as the chart below shows.

 This revisions trend is in contrast to the very positive revisions trend we saw ahead of the start of the Q1 earnings season.
 A big part of the positive revisions we saw at the start of the year was directly tied to the impact of tax cuts.
 But the estimated trend had been moving favorably since the second half of 2017 and we expected some of that to show up in estimates for Q2.
 This didn’t happen, as the above chart shows.

 There is not much change to estimates for the second half of the year either, as the chart below shows.
 Expectations Beyond Q1 The chart below contrasts the Q1 earnings growth rate with what was actually achieved in the last 5 quarters and what is expected in the coming three periods.